top of page

 Seared Sea Scallops

-Cooking sea scallops is quite simple.
+Cooking sea scallops is actually quite simple.
 Preheat your oven to 400º.
 Remove the foot (the tough little tab) from each scallop.
 Sear in a hot iron pan with plenty of grape seed oil.
 Scorch one side, then flip.
 Immediately remove pan from the burner and place in the oven.
 By the time the other side is scorched, they will be done.
-It is okay to eat sea scallops undercooked.
+It is okay to eat sea scallops slightly undercooked.
+We don't recommend eating them raw unless the ocean itself is in sight nearby.

 Now, since cooking them is so easy, I thought I’d synthesize a few sauce recipes into something fairly complicated.